SAP-archive/cloud-s4-sdk-book/docs/opensap/index.md

 "-Dversion=1.0-SNAPSHOT"
 ```

-The .gitignore file referenced in unit can be found [here](http://tiny.cc/s4sdk-gitignore).
+The .gitignore file referenced in this unit can be found [here](http://tiny.cc/s4sdk-gitignore).

 ##### Troubleshooting:
 * When starting the application locally, make sure the to the command `mvn tomee:run` in the `application` folder of your project.
 Otherwise, the command might fail with an error message like: